 Our success is based on our relationship with strong partners.
-For many years, we have enjoyed a relationship based on trust with the Swiss municipalities and the grassroots associations of the aid organisations involved with TEXAID.
-More and more cities, municipalities and charities are coming to rely on our skill and experience as textile recyclers.
+For many years, we have enjoyed a relationship based on trust with the Swiss municipalities and the aid organisations involved with TEXAID.
+More and more cities and municipalities are coming to rely on our skill and experience as textile recyclers.

 Participating aid organisations

 Six ZEWO-certified Swiss aid organisations have a 50 % share in TEXAID.
 They receive most of the proceeds from the sale of the textiles collected:

 The Swiss Red Cross supports particularly disadvantaged people in Switzerland and abroad in the fields of health, search and rescue, social integration, disaster management and development cooperation.
 It is assisted by countless volunteers, employees and benefactors.
 With its five rescue organisations (Samaritans, Rega, SLRG, SMSV, REDOG), 24 cantonal associations and two institutions, the SRC enjoys a unique position in Switzerland.
 It forms part of a global network alongside 188 national Red Cross and Red Crescent societies.